DataFire/Integrations/integrations/generated/netatmo/README.md

 #### Input
 * input `object`
   * device_id `string`: Id of the device you want to retrieve information of
+  * get_favorites `boolean`: Whether to include the user's favorite Weather Stations in addition to the user's own Weather Stations

 #### Output
 * output [NAStationDataResponse](#nastationdataresponse)